Wellington Street (Ottawa): Route description

 Starting at its easternmost point, Wellington forms the northern edge of Confederation Square, south of which runs Elgin Street.
 West of Confederation Square, Parliament Hill can be found on its north side, while the Langevin Block, home of the Prime Minister's Office and of the Privy Council Office, the former American embassy and the Wellington Building can be found to the south.
 West of the intersection with Bank Street, are located the Confederation Building and the Justice Building (still considered within the Parliamentary Precinct), while the headquarters of the Bank of Canada can be found opposite the Hill.

 Beyond Parliament Hill, the Supreme Court of Canada is situated west of the Justice building, and opposite St. Andrew's Presbyterian Church.
 The East and West Memorial Buildings are located east and west of Lyon Street, respectively, and linked by the Memorial Arch.
 West of the Supreme Court is the National Library and Archives of Canada main building, with the Garden of the Provinces across the street.
 Between the Supreme Court and the National Library is a large open area that is today a mix of parkland and large parking lots.
 Until the 1970s, this was home to a cluster of temporary buildings that had been erected in the Second World War to provide much-needed office space.
 In the 1970s, there was a plan to build both a home for the Federal Court and the National Gallery.
 A design competition was even held for the National Gallery, but in the end, the government cancelled both projects.

-Wellington Street continues west past the Portage Bridge, north of the eastern half of the LeBreton Flats, and becomes the Sir John A. Macdonald Parkway after crossing Vimy Place at LeBreton Flats Park near the Canadian War Museum.
+Wellington Street continues west past the Portage Bridge, north of the eastern half of the LeBreton Flats, and becomes the Kichi Zībī Mīkan after crossing Vimy Place at LeBreton Flats Park near the Canadian War Museum.

 West of the O-Train Bayview station, a separate segment (originally an extension of the same street) is known as Wellington Street West, and passes through the Hintonburg and Island Park neighbourhoods before becoming Richmond Road at Island Park Drive.
 Prior to the 1980s, Wellington Street extended southwest to meet with Richmond Road at Broad Street, and Richmond Road continued over the C.P.R. tracks on a bridge to what is now Wellington street West.
 The easternmost portion of this section remains as part of Commissioner Street and feeds into the eastbound lanes of Wellington Street east of the Portage Bridge interchange.

-Both sections of Wellington are four-lane historic urban arterial roads with a speed limit of 50 km/h (30 mph), although the flow is generally even slower than that due to high pedestrian traffic.
+Both sections of Wellington are four-lane historic urban arterial roads with a speed limit of 50 km/h (30 mph), although the flow is generally slower than that due to high pedestrian traffic.